MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/other-wdk-downloads.md

 Windows 7|Windows Server 2008 R2 SP1|

 ## Step 1: Install Visual Studio

 The WDK requires Visual Studio.
 For more information about system requirements for Visual Studio, see [Visual Studio 2019 System Requirements](/visualstudio/releases/2019/system-requirements).

-The following table showcases which Visual Studio version is required for the different releases of the WDK.
+The following table indicates which Visual Studio version is required for the different releases of the WDK.

 | Targeted versions of Windows      | Edition(s) of Visual Studio            |
 |--------------------------|----------------------------------------|